scmscomb/scmscomb.github.io/index.md

 [zoom](https://zoom.us/j/83087592622?pwd=NVNvTWVRc2V3UFdYLzI4bXVySy9RQT09)  830 8759 2622 pw 121323

 Abstract: A graph G is an (n, d, λ)-graph if it is a d-regular graph on n vertices and the second largest eigenvalue in absolute value of its adjacency matrix is λ.
 Given a graph F, we will talk about the problem of determining the densest possible  (n, d, λ)-graph that contains no copy of F, and its relation with Ramsey problems.
-Based on joint work with Dhruv Mubayi and David Munh´a Correia
+Based on joint work with Dhruv Mubayi and David Munhá Correia